-Each applicant must take the LSAT and register with the Credential Assembly Service (CAS).
-You should take the LSAT prior to the application deadline for the quarter for which you are applying, though the admissions office regularly offers a deadline extension for a pending LSAT score.
+Each applicant must register with the Credential Assembly Service.
 Your CAS report will be requested as soon as you submit your application, and Baylor Law will receive updated CAS reports.
-You must make arrangements to have each undergraduate transcript mailed to LSAC for inclusion with your CAS report.

 Each applicant must submit a personal statement, which should be approximately two to three pages in length, double-spaced, in 12-point font.
 Your personal statement must be a product of your own work and must be prepared without the assistance of other people or professional writing services.

 In addition to your personal statement, you may submit addenda that discuss aspects of your academic background, LSAT performance, or life experiences that you believe will enhance your application for admission.
-Your addenda should not exceed two pages in length and they should not be used as an extension of your personal statement.
-You can submit your addenda either by including them with your personal statement and uploading the one document with your application or by submitting them directly to Ms. Sarah Iannuccilli at Sarah_Iannuccilli@baylor.edu.
+Your addenda should not exceed two pages in length and should not be used as an extension of your personal statement.
+You can submit your addenda either by including them with your personal statement and uploading the one document with your e-app or by submitting them directly to Sam Smith at Samantha_Smith6@baylor.edu.

-You must submit a resume with your application.
-Your resume should reflect all full-time and part-time employment, all extra-curricular activities, honors, and community activities.
-Your resume should not exceed two pages in length.
+You must submit a résumé with your application.
+Your résumé should reflect all full-time and part-time employment, as well as all extra-curricular activities, honors, and community activities.
+Your résumé should not exceed two pages in length.

-Baylor Law School operates on a quarter system and enrolls entering students in three of its four quarters: Spring, Summer, and Fall.
+Baylor Law operates on a quarter system and enrolls entering students in three of its four quarters: Spring (February), Summer (May), and Fall (August).
 The application pool for the Fall class is larger than the application pool for the Spring and Summer classes, making admission into the Fall class more competitive.
 An applicant can apply for admission to more than one quarter at a time.
 To apply to more than one quarter, submit a separate application for each quarter for which you want to be considered.